Step One - Filing Prospective Petition

 The City Elections Officer cannot approve cover and signature sheets for circulation until the Statement of Organization for Petition Committee (SEL 222) and Campaign Account Information (SEL 223) have been filed with the Secretary of State.
 The City Elections Officer will contact the Secretary of State to confirm these filings.

 The text, cover and signature sheets for a prospective initiative petition must be approved in writing by the City Elections Officer before the chief petitioners may begin circulating the petition.
 The chief petitioners must comply with specific detailed requirements when preparing their cover and signature sheets.
-Failure to comply with the requirements in Appendix C of this packet will delay the receipt of written approval to circulate.
+Failure to comply with the requirements will delay the receipt of written approval to circulate.

 After preparing the cover and signature sheets for the prospective initiative petition, the chief petitioners submit a draft to the City Elections Officer for review.
 If the text of the prospective initiative is not printed on the cover sheet, a complete copy of the text must also be submitted with the draft cover and signature sheets.
 Cover and signature sheets may only be submitted for approval by a chief petitioner or authorized agent, either by email or in person.

-See Appendix C in the City initiative packet for Signature and Cover Sheet Requirements and examples and Appendix E for Guidelines for Circulating Petitions.
+See Appendix C in the City initiative packet for Signature and Cover Sheet Requirements and Appendix E for Guidelines for Circulating Petitions.

 The City Elections Officer prepares a written notice to the chief petitioners detailing any corrections which must be made to the text, cover or signature sheets before they can be approved for circulation.